makomweb/notes-react-course/chapter-7.md

 - the old Virtual DOM is taken and compared with the re-rendered Virtual DOM
 - if there are differences the "real" DOM is updated
 - if there are no differences the "real" DOM is kept like it is

+## The context API

+The React context API is all about managing state across components.
+This is similar to _Redux_.